 In the CSR network the CSR profile served as a socializing story, gathering participants and their interactions around CSR in general, but at the same time CSR discussions were very closely related to their individual businesses.
 Participants were quickly able to develop a network practice based on prior knowledge and assumptions about participation and participants, also due to their close links to the local setting.
 Value of participation in the network was co-created and strengthened through participants' development of the CSR profile.
 Thus, as described previously, CSR network participants engaged in discussions, which made them reflect and interpret their previous understandings of CSR.
 Due to CSR as a socializing story, CSR participants had an easy way of finding common ground for discussions on other topics.
-These discussions was often formed, supported, and developed by the facilitator who not only had a thorough understanding of CSR but also was closely related to participants, often outside the network meetings.
+These discussions was often formed, supported, and developed by the facilitator who not only had a thorough understanding of CSR but also was closely related to participants.
+The relations were developed by interactions and meetings the facilitator had with participants, often outside the network meetings.